HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

 \subsubsection{Tabular HG Encoder}

-Following the conversion of the table into a tabular HG, HGT introduces an RGNN~\cite{rgat} as the encoder for tabular HG data.
+Following the conversion of the table into a tabular HG, HeGTa introduces a heterogeneous GNN (HGNN)~\cite{HGT} as the encoder for tabular HG data.
 The encoder takes a tabular HG as input and generates vector representations for the tabular nodes as output.
-The RGNN employs a message-passing mechanism to collect semantic and topological information from neighboring cell nodes, considering various edge types.
-Typically, the RGNN comprises multiple graph aggregation layers, with each layer using the following aggregation formula for each cell node $v$:
+The HGNN employs a message-passing mechanism to collect semantic and topological information from neighboring cell nodes within each layer, considering various edge types.

-where $l$ is the $l^{th}$ layer, $N_{v}^{e_r}$ means all neighbor cell nodes of $v$, $E_r$ is the set of edge type, $\sigma$ is an activation function and $W_{e_t}^{(l)}$ is trainable weights.
-The last hidden representation is used as part of the input for subsequent modules in the framework.